waynekarlo/waynekarlo/README.md

 (Bachelor of Science in Computer Science) (Bachelor of Science in Computer Science and Information Engineering)

-I have a keen interest in CyberSecurity, I would like to have opportunities to learn about penetration testing or red teaming in general.
+I have a keen interest in Cybersecurity, I would like to have opportunities to learn about penetration testing or red teaming in general.

-🌱 I’m currently learning Java, C#, HTML, CSS and JS as part of my curriculum.
+🌱 Certifications:
+  * Google Cybersecurity

-⚡ I'm currently focusing on learning more about CyberSecurity in general.
+⚡ I'm currently focusing on learning more about Cybersecurity in general.

-🔭 I’m currently working on my certification on ISC2 (Certified in Cybersecurity).
+🔭 I’m currently studying Google Cloud Cybersecurity, Akamai Network Engineering in hopes of earning their respective certifications.

 <!--
 **waynekarlo/waynekarlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.